k3d3/leptos_webextension_template/README.md

 ```

 This will output a debug build of the extension to the `dist` directory, as well as run a Trunk dev server at `localhost:8080` that will reload the extension page when changes are made.

+Additionally, you should be able to use the VSCode debugger to debug your webextension.

 To change the details of the Trunk dev server, you'll need to use environment variables: